wynnliam/wynnliam.github.io/projects.md

 more on my github page, these are my most important ones.
 To see the rest of my work, go [here]({{ "https://github.com/wynnliam" | absolute_url }})

+# An Engine of Ice and Fire
+An Engine of Ice and Fire (AEOIAF) is a near fully-functioning tile based 2D top down game engine written in C++.
+It features an rich actor system, a game state manager, basic texture rendering, AI, and a working weapon system.
+I developed it over the course of about two years.

+Click [here]({{ "https://github.com/wynnliam/an_engine_of_ice_and_fire" | absolute_url }}) to get it.

 # Ulysses
 Ulysses is an on-going project of mine.
 At the moment, it is an experiment in procedural terrain generation.
 In the future, I would like to add more world-building elements to give